3x-haust/Python_Ezy_API/README.md

 └── <name>_service.py
 ```

-A test file is also created at `test/test_<name>_service.py`.
+Additionally, a test file is created at `test/test_<name>_service.py`.

 > **Note**
 >
-> * The CLI uses color codes to enhance readability in terminals that support ANSI colors.
+> - The CLI uses color codes for better readability in terminals that support ANSI colors.
-> * The `test` command requires pytest to be installed.
-It is included in the default dependencies of new projects.
+> - The `test` command requires pytest to be installed.
+It's included in the default dependencies of new projects.
-> * The `lint` command requires flake8.
+> - The `lint` command requires flake8.
 You may need to install it separately.
-> * The `update` command currently only simulates updates without actually performing them.
+> - The `update` command currently only simulates updates and doesn't perform actual updates.